tazmen3/dune-legacy-tablet-hd/.analysis/features/nat-traversal/implementation.md

 None yet.

 ## Review Notes (Codex)
+### Rev 5 Outcome
+APPROVE (design is implementable in this repo with no new dependencies).

+### Rev 5 Non-blocking Notes
+- Add an explicit “fallback to direct connect” section: if `holePunchAvailable == false`, or any punch step times out/errors, attempt direct `ip:port` connect as today.
+- Clarify the STUN call sites to match the current code: ENet host/socket is created in `NetworkManager::NetworkManager()`, so STUN should run in `startServer()` before `pMetaServerClient->startAnnounce(...)`, and on the client just before calling `NetworkManager::connect(...)`.
+- Consider making punch polling + punch burst time-sliced (state machine) to avoid UI stalls from `SDL_Delay()`, but OK for v1.

 ### Rev 4 Outcome
 REJECT (major blockers fixed; remaining gaps are “can we implement this safely with current codebase”).